guybrown78/angular-webcomponents-example/README.md

   defineCustomElements()
 })`

 Don't forget to add the angular polyfills to your project in the usual way.
+See the official documentation for guidence `https://angular.io/guide/browser-support`.

+In this example, the polyfill.ts is pretty much standard.
+We installed the IE11 support for SVG and uncommented it within the polyfill.ts;

+`npm install classlist.js --save`

+We uncommented all the a other IE11 polyfills too.
+We have had a few issues with `core-js`, mainly the version.
+It is probably safest to force version `2.6.11` on your project;

+`"core-js": "^2.6.11"`

+The only additionaly polyfill we added was the promise;

+`import 'core-js/es6/promise';`

-You will also need additional styles, see the Global Styles section of this readme.
+Finally, you will also need additional styles, see the Global Styles section of this readme.

-## Font
+# Font

 The components are designed around the font `Roboto Condensed`.
 This font isn't shipped with the components and needs to be added.